 Uninsured and Underinsured Motorist Coverage (UM and UIM)

-Uninsured motorist (UM) and underinsured motorist (UIM) protect you if someone who doesn’t have or has too little car insurance causes an accident.
-Florida doesn’t require drivers to carry UM and UIM coverage.
+Uninsured motorist (UM) and underinsured motorist (UIM) protect you if someone who doesn’t have or has too little coverage causes an accident.
+Florida doesn’t require drivers to carry UM and UIM.
 But you may still want to add it.
 In 2019, about 20.4% of Sunshine State drivers were not covered by a policy, per the III.
-If you don’t have coverage and the other party has no coverage, you could end up paying for costs out of pocket.
+If you don’t have insurance and the other party has none, you could end up paying for costs out of pocket.

-Keep in mind that, as of July 2013, Florida drivers can’t use a surety bond to get a self-insurance certificate.
+Keep in mind that, as of July 2013, drivers can’t use a surety bond to get a certificate.
 You’ll need to fulfill the $40,000 net worth requirement to obtain one.

 Proof of Insurance

-You must always have an auto insurance ID card and registration in your car.
-The state allows an image of your ID card on a phone or other electronic device.
-You’ll need to show valid proof of coverage when you register a vehicle in Florida.
+You must always have an ID card proving coverage and registration in your car.
+Florida law allows an image of your ID card on a phone or other electronic device.
+You’ll need to show valid proof of insurance when you register a vehicle.
 It should show that you carry the minimum amount of PDL and PIP on your policy at the time of registration.

-You must maintain coverage throughout your vehicle’s registration period.
-If you’re caught driving without insurance in Florida, you could lose your driving privileges and have your license plate suspended for up to three years.
+Florida state law requires that you maintain coverage throughout your vehicle’s registration period.
+If you’re caught driving without coverage, you could lose your driving privileges and have your license plate suspended for up to three years.
 Should this happen, you’ll also need to pay a $500 reinstatement fee before you can drive again.

 Best Car Insurance Companies in Florida